phimath/stream_state/README.md

 ```

-The current state of a `StreamState` object use stored in it's `.state` attribute:
+The current state of a `StreamState` object is stored in it's `.state` attribute:

 ```dart
     print(counter.state);